Artsdatabanken/assessments-frontend/Assessments.Web/README.md

-# assessments-frontend - also known as the  web app
+# Assessments.Web - also known as the  web app

 ## How to